How long does the process take?

 First, you will have a pre-screening interview with our recruiters.
-Once you have completed the required paperwork, you will have your final interview over the telephone or via SKYPE, if possible, with the nurse manager from the hospital.
+Once you have completed the required paperwork, you will have your final interview over the telephone or via SKYPE or WhatsApp video.
 You might also be interviewed in person if you apply to attend one of our recruitment events.

 What will I be asked at interview?

 You will be asked general questions about why you want to work in Saudi Arabia, about your work experience and also some clinical questions related to your speciality.
 Professional Connections provides interview training free to our shortlisted applicants.